JohnPAguirre/SQLiteDotNetRC2DockerExample/README.md

 Since I am fairly new to this entire process, these are the steps to get this enviroment up and running

 Steps to build
-1) download docker
+1) Download docker
 https://www.docker.com/products/docker-toolbox

-2) download git
+2) Download git
 https://git-scm.com/downloads

-3) download this repository
+3) Download this repository
 First open up a powershell window and navigate to some directory EX) cd ~\
 git clone https://github.com/JohnPAguirre/SQLiteDotNetRC2DockerExample.git
 cd into the folder

-4) lets use the build script to build and push to docker
-#temporarily enable executing powershell scripts
-Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force .\buildContainer.ps1
+4) Lets use the build script to build and push to docker.
+First command temporarily enables executing powershell scripts Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force .\buildContainer.ps1